seungkukim/simple_atm_controller/README.md

 Unit test is conducted with `unittest` framework with the test code located in test.py

-To run tests, cd into atm directory and run
+To run tests, cd into simple_atm_controller directory and run

 ```code
 python3 test.py